The Nightcomers-1972

 The Nightcomers is best served as a stand-alone product.
 The events and continuity are muddy and will confuse the most astute viewer.

-Flora is much older than she is in The Innocents even though the action takes place before those events.
+Flora is much older than she is in The Innocents, even though the action takes place before those events.
 The characters being played by different actors doesn’t help.

 Brando has one emotional scene worthy of his talents.
-Given the actor’s powerful chops, he can make any scene believable, but this is cream of the crop material.
+Given the actor’s powerful chops, he can make any scene believable, but this is the cream of the crop material.

 Stephanie Beacham is an okay casting choice, but I never felt the chemistry or connection between Jessel and Quint.
 Their relationship didn’t work for me.